 Orders in Council always say when and where they were made.
 As Privy Council meetings are usually held at Buckingham Palace Orders generally begin “At the Court at Buckingham Palace”, but Orders may also be made at Windsor Castle, Balmoral, Sandringham, and on one occasion, Heathrow.

 These are Orders which do not require personal approval by The Queen, but which can be made by “The Lords of the Privy Council” (that is, Ministers).
 These can be statutory or Prerogative.
 Whether statutory Orders are also Statutory Instruments depends on the wording of the particular Act under which they are made.

-Examples of statutory Orders of Council include approval of regulations made by the General Medical Council and other regulatory bodies.
+Statutory Orders of Council concern the approval of regulations or rules, or appointments to, certain statutory regulatory bodies.
 Statutory Instruments are numbered in a standard series and published by The Stationery Office.
 They are available online at www.legislation.gov.uk.